Mutually Assured Destruction - the Prelude to Mutually Assured Security

 by Laurie Meadows

-19 February 2022 0830 NZDT (Edited 20 September 2023 0030 UTC)
+19 February 2022 0830 NZDT (Last edited 20 November 2024)

 [ Authors note:This is a very condensed backgrounder to how the two major nuclear powers came to a balanced peace through the threat of mutual annihilation.
 Emerging dangerous global problems mean it is time to move beyond mutual threats and focus on mutual security.

-In january 2022 the leaders of 5 nuclear weapons States made a joint affirmation that "a nuclear war cannot be won and must never be fought."
+In January 2022 the leaders of 5 nuclear weapons States made a joint affirmation that "a nuclear war cannot be won and must never be fought."
 They committed to progress nuclear disarmament, and, rather curiously, the ambiguous phrase "and on a treaty on general and complete disarmament under strict and effective international control.”

 We, the people, put our leaders in place to ensure our security.
 They must not fail.
 But any one leader cannot guarantee security for all.These leaders must work together for the common good.
 Nothing less is acceptable to us.]

-INF Treaty START Treaty Encircle Russia's Border with US Missiles
+INF Treaty START Treaty Encircle Russia's Border with US Missiles 2020 State policy on the use of Nuclear Weapons Adversaries of Russia Targeted

 Very few people are aware that the world came to the edge of destruction in 1962.
 Just before that date, the American Government had placed Jupiter nuclear missiles in Izmir, Turkey, just across the Black sea from the Soviet border.
 With a range of 2,400 kilometers, these nuclear missiles had a range that could land them literally on Moscow's doorstep.